-Course Readings and Schedule (subject to change - please check Canvas for updates) Required readings denoted with an asterisk ().
+Course Readings and Schedule (subject to change - please check Canvas for updates)

+Required readings denoted with an asterisk ().
 Other readings (without an asterisk) are listed for students who wish to explore a topic further.
 Classes are held in-person.
+We will have optional additional class sessions throughout the quarter to make up for holidays and changes in the academic calendar.

 WHY EDUCATION?
-(JANUARY 9)
+(JANUARY 8)